alecxander567/PinPoint-client/README.md

 ## 📄 License

-This project is open-source and available under the MIT License.
+This project is MIT License.

 ---